Need funding for your unpaid or low-paying summer internship? The BrownConnect LINK program can help!

 You can apply if you meet ALL of the following criteria:

 - You are an active Brown undergraduate rising sophomore, junior, or senior (preference given to rising seniors).

-- You are in good standing with the University.
+- Students are expected to be in good academic standing with the University.
 If your status is otherwise, please contact the BrownConnect office.

 - You have applied for or secured an unpaid summer internship or one that pays $1,000 or less.

 - You are not currently on leave from Brown, and have an active, registered status.